networknext/next/docs/operator_guide_to_aws_relays.md

 next commit
 ```

-Once the database is committed, you then need to connect to your VPN (cannot SSH into relays except from your VPN address), then setup the new relays:
+Next you then need to connect to your VPN (cannot SSH into relays except from your VPN address), then setup the new relays:

 ```console
 next setup amazon